-- (d) grandchildren of you, your spouse or your eligible domestic partner if living with you, dependent on you, your spouse or your eligible domestic partner for at least 50% of their support and are your, your spouse's, or your eligible domestic partner's dependents for income tax purposes; - (e) children for whom you are the legal guardian if living with you, dependent on you for at least 50% of their support and are your dependents for income tax purposes. - (f) children for whom you are legally required to provide group health insurance pursuant to an administrative or court order.
+- (a) your natural or legally adopted children; - (b) your spouse's natural or legally adopted children (your stepchildren); - (c) your eligible domestic partner's natural or legally adopted children; - (d) grandchildren of you, your spouse or your eligible domestic partner if unmarried, living with you, dependent on you, your spouse or your eligible domestic partner for at least 50% of their support and are your, your spouse's, or your eligible domestic partner's dependents for income tax purposes; - (e) children for whom you are the legal guardian if unmarried, living with you, dependent on you for at least 50% of their support and are your dependents for income tax purposes. - (f) children for whom you are legally required to provide group health insurance pursuant to an administrative or court order.
 (Child must also meet UC eligibility requirements.)